Paula Badosa's Success and Achievements in Timeline

 2022: Peaked at World No. 2

-In early 2022, Paula Badosa peaked at world No. 2 in singles.
+In early 2022, Paula Badosa peaked at world No. 2 in singles ranking.

-In August 2024, Paula Badosa won the Washington Open, securing her fourth career title and her second at the WTA 500 level.
-She returned to the top 50 in the rankings, reaching No. 40 after 47 weeks.
+In August 2024, Paula Badosa won the Washington Open, her fourth career title, and returned to the top 50 in the rankings, to No. 40.

-In early 2024, Paula Badosa dropped out of the world's top 100 due to injury struggles, before resurging later in the season, returning to the top 15 and being named the Comeback Player of the Year.
+In early 2024, Paula Badosa dropped out of the world's top 100 due to injury struggles, but resurged in the latter half of the season, returning to the top 15 and being named the Comeback Player of the Year.

 In 2025, Paula Badosa reached a major semifinal at the Australian Open.